eugenium/layerCNN/README.md

-# Greedy Layerwise CNN
+# Layerwise Learned CNN

-This is a peliminary research code.
+This is code associated with the paper https://arxiv.org/abs/1812.11446 This is a peliminary research code and some more refinements are needed.

-Code for experiments on greedy supervised layerwise CNNs

 ## Imagenet
 Imagenet experiments for 1-hidden layer use the standalone imagenet_single_layer.py